 No one has favorited this theater yet

-Some 1920’s trade directories list the Strand Theatre as operated by Loew’s, along with the State Theatre (aka Loew’s White Plains), but that was either incorrect or for just a short period of time.
-For most of its existence, the Strand Theatre was run by the Prudential division of United Artists Theatre Circuit.
+Some late-1920’s/early-1930’s trade directories list the Strand Theatre as operated by Loew’s, along with the State Theatre (aka Loew’s White Plains Theatre), but that was for just a short period of time.
+For most of its existence, the Strand Theatre was run by the Prudential Circuit, later a division of United Artists Theatre Circuit.
 More information is needed about its history.

 Just login to your account and subscribe to this theater